tamyksu/tamyksu/README.md

 ### Hi there, I'm Tamy ^^

-- 🌱 I’m graduated software engineer
+- 🌱 I’m a software engineer
 - 👯 I’m looking to collaborate with curious pepole that instrested in programming
 - 📫 How to reach me: bellatamyksu@gmail.co